-Communicating with me and the TA by email: Use your Rutgers email, include the name of the class in the subject line, and include your full name in the email.
+Communicating with me or the TA by email: Use your Rutgers email, include the name of the class in the subject line, and include your full name in the email.
+I teach three different classes and the TA assists in different classes: we can respond more quickly when you always include the name of the class in your email

-Exams: There will be two mid-term exams and a (semi) cumulative final.
+Exams: There will be two mid-term exams and a cumulative final.
 Reviewing the online assessments will assist your retention of material covered earlier in the course.

 In-class quizzes: most classes will include five or more multiple choice questions, interspersed through the lecture.
 Some questions may review information from the previous class.
 Some questions will assess your understanding of a point just made in lecture.
-You get two points for every correct answer and one point for an incorrect answer.
 Questions for which you have no answer recorded receive 0 points.
-For each quiz, a percent of available points scored is computed (e.g., if you answered 5 of 5 questions, and answered 4 correctly, you would have 9 of 10 available points for a score of 90% correct).
+For each quiz, a percent of available points scored is computed.
 These quiz scores are averaged at the end of the term.
-The denominator for computing the average will be the number of quizzes given, reduced by four.
-The resulting quotient will be capped at 100%.
-The effect is that you can miss four quizzes, but if you miss fewer, you receive a little boost to your average score.
+Your four lowest scores will be dropped before the average is computed.
 Incidental absences are not excused.
+When you are absent, you get a 0, which counts as a low score.

-Register your ResponseWare account ID or clicker's device ID on the Sakai site.
-The morning after every class with a clicker quiz, check in Resources, in the folder "Clicker Results" to confirm that your responses were recorded.
+Register your iclicker cloud account ID or clicker's device ID on the Sakai site.
+The morning after every class with a clicker quiz, check in Resources, in the folder "iClicker Results" to confirm that your responses were recorded.
 You are responsible for having a working account or clicker.
+In-class quizzes will begin to count during the third week of classes, after add-drop is over.
+That gives everyone time to set-up and register their account and for bugs to be worked out.